 Kakadu is especially significant as a conservation area in northern Australia.
 It is also important to the regional economy, especially the tourism industry.
-Kakadu is a place of national tourism and conservation significance; many Australians pushed for the Park to be established as a conservation area.
-The Park was one of the first Australian places to be listed as a site of World Heritage significance.
+Kakadu is a place of national tourism and

-Kakadu

-- caring for country
+Kakadu caring for country

-- cultural landscape

-- conservation area
+- cultural landscape - conservation area

 The Aboriginal Cultural Centre, Cooinda and an interpretive display of the seasons (Mark Hallam)